zaczap/bios201/Workshop2/README.md

 ```

 The above commands will download a file with gene name mappings and 16
-count files, the one you created for Norm1, as well as the ones
+count files: the one you created for Norm1, as well as the ones
 for the other samples that we have provided you with.

 Now start RStudio.